i18next/i18next-gitbook/principles/fallback.md

+---
+description: "Fallback behavior in i18next: fallback languages, fallback namespaces, fallback keys and default values, and what a raw key in the UI means."
+---

 # Fallback

 Doing graceful fallbacks is a core principle of i18next.
 This enables you to display the most accurate content possible, while not repeating content over and over.